-My scholarship and service activities focus on digital writing, rhetoric, and culture, online learning, and faculty development.
-I have presented and published on these topics in a variety of venues, including my open-access edited collection: Collaborative Approaches to the Digital in English Studies (Computers and Composition Digital Press, 2011).
+My scholarship focuses on digital rhetoric, writing, and culture, online learning, and faculty development.
+I've presented and published on these topics in a variety of venues, including my open-access edited collection: Collaborative Approaches to the Digital in English Studies (Computers and Composition Digital Press, 2011).

 Collaborative Approaches to the Digital in English Studies presents diverse examples of how researchers and teachers in English studies are working together and with other disciplines and stakeholders to examine digital tools, texts, and user practices, locally and globally, within and beyond the academy.
 These examples reveal practitioners using collaborative approaches to pool expertise and resources, challenge boundaries, develop nuanced perspectives, experiment and discover, and shape the future of the profession, accomplishing through these interactions what could not be achieved as productively alone.

 My current research examines rhetorics of women's empowerment in development, cause marketing, and STEM discourses; I'm specifically interested in tracing how these rhetorics circulate through websites, social media, and multimedia.
 I'm also actively studying approaches to preparing faculty for online writing instruction.

 I've served my department, college, university, and the profession in numerous ways, including acting as Reviews co-editor of Kairos from 2006-2009 and as an editorial board member of Connexions: International Professional Communication Journal since 2013.
 My service and scholarship align in the areas of technology-related professional development and online teaching.